tdhock/tdhock.github.io/_posts/2024-08-30-viz-pred-err.md

 from `loss2show`, and are used to determine the order of display of the tick marks in the Y axis.

+Similarly, the facets/panels are ordered by the first facet variable, `N` (smallest N for STL10 on the left, largest N for MNIST on the right).
+This order is different than previous plots, which had facets in alphabetical order (CIFAR10 left, STL10 right).
+To display an alternative facet/panel order, you would have to create a factor variable with the levels in the desired order, similar to what we did with `Loss` values for the Y axis above. (exercise for the reader)

 ## Display mean and standard deviation

 Whereas in the previous section we displayed each random seed as a different dot, below we compute and plot the mean and SD over random seeds.
-And while we are at it, we can also compute the range (min and max), for the AUC as well as for the number of gradient descent epochs.
+And while we are at it, we can also compute the range (min and max), for the AUC as well as for the number of gradient descent epochs (which is the same as the number of steps here, since we used full gradient method, batch size = N).

 ``` r